 - Make every training transparent to the entire team,

 - Enable quick onboarding of new team members to your projects and

 - Help in collaboration between teams and projects.

 This is accomplished by Valohai’s machine orchestration (in the cloud and on-premise), version control for every part of the training run (from data to hyperparameters and from code to costs), automation of pipelined steps in training runs, standardized workflows and team collaboration tools across projects and trainings.

 The foremost reason for Data Scientists to start using Valohai is access to a grid of CPU/GPU instances at the click of a button.
-People have trained everything from 4K video to recommendation engines on hundreds of terabytes of data.
+People have trained everything from autonomous ferry to recommendation engines on hundreds of terabytes of data.
 The reason why these teams have chosen Valohai has been that they can run it on hundreds of GPUs in parallel at the click of a button.

 Today we’re happy to release this as a free-for-all tier

 There is no trial period or strings attached, just create an account and get started.
 Import up your git training code (be it in any language or framework – Python, Perl, C, Java, TensorFlow, Caffe, Keras, Darknet, DL4J...), select a Docker image and click Run.
 You can choose to run it on AWS, GCP or Azure and in the commercial tiers even on your own hardware.
 After your free credits run out, you’ll only pay for the cloud prices per second.